samuelruizperez/crepas/docs/usage.md

 ```

 > **NB:** A detailed description of the different versions of the files can be found [here](https://sites.google.com/site/anshulkundaje/projects/blacklists).
 Also, to to see which blacklist bed files are assigned by default to the respective reference genome check the [igenomes.config](https://github.com/grothlab/glseq/blob/main/conf/igenomes.config).

+### OK-seq partitions

+### Initiation zones

+## Reference genome files

+The minimum reference genome requirements are a FASTA and GTF file, all other files required to run the pipeline can be generated from these files.
+However, it is more storage and compute friendly if you are able to re-use reference genome files as efficiently as possible.
+It is recommended to use the `--save_reference` parameter if you are using the pipeline to build new indices (e.g. those unavailable on [AWS iGenomes](https://nf-co.re/usage/reference_genomes)) so that you can save them somewhere locally.
+The index building step can be quite a time-consuming process and it permits their reuse for future runs of the pipeline to save disk space.
+You can then either provide the appropriate reference genome files on the command-line via the appropriate parameters (e.g. `--bwa_index '/path/to/bwa/index/'`) or via a custom config file.

+- If `--genome` is provided then the FASTA and GTF files (and existing indices) will be automatically obtained from AWS-iGenomes unless these have already been downloaded locally in the path specified by `--igenomes_base`.
+- If `--gene_bed` is not provided then it will be generated from the GTF file.

+## Blacklist bed files

 ## Running the pipeline